Terrorist Names, Anti-Terrorism Orders and Sanctions

 Gibraltar is a member of the EU by reason of Article 355(3) of the Treaty on the Functioning of the European Union.
 As such, legislative acts of the EU apply to Gibraltar, with Regulations being directly applicable without the need for local transposition.

-Institutions are requested to check whether they maintain any accounts for the entities and/or individuals listed and, if they do, are asked to freeze the accounts and report their findings to -
+Firms are requested to check whether they maintain any accounts for the entities and/or individuals listed and, if they do, are asked to freeze the accounts and report their findings to:

 Gibraltar Financial Intelligence Unit

 These checks are to be undertaken as part of the client take-on process, at other periodic intervals and on trigger events, throughout the duration of a client relationship, as determined by an institutions risk based approach.

 Should you have any queries, you may contact the AML/CFT team on firstname.lastname@example.org or on +350 20040283.